 “I like this content.
 But can we tie it back to the brand somehow?”– Literally every client, ever.

 As a writer and content strategist, I dread hearing this from a client.
 Why?
-Because here’s the thing: nobody cares about your brand.
-(This is even truer if you’re new to the market.)
+Because nobody cares about your brand.

-So what do people care about?
-Themselves.
-Your job is to make people care about your brand by offering them content they already want.
+People really only care about one thing: Themselves.
+Your job is to make your customers care about your brand by offering them content they already want.

 If you focus solely on your brand, your product, yourself and your own needs, what you’re essentially saying is, “screw the customer.”
 Good content informs, listens and responds, tells a story, entertains and enhances your customers’ lives.
 Bad content, like bad wine, leaves a nasty aftertaste.